 Maybe if Reeves hadn’t been there to nab the gun-toting robber and hold him in a full nelson for 15 minutes until the police arrived, he’d never be the lawyer he is today.
 As they say, when opportunity knocks, even if it’s wielding a deadly weapon, answer the door.

 Reeves, at the time, had taken the LSAT and was working at a renowned Richmond law firm, but, law school eluded him.
 After the incident, the trust company’s chairman asked to meet him.
 Soon, with the respect and admiration of his new friend because of his heroic deed, Reeves was attending the University of Richmond School of Law.

-While his path to family and domestic relations law was a bit circuitous after practicing with one of Norfolk’s oldest and most prestigious firms in the early 1980’s, Reeves found himself representing more divorce clients and earning a solid, stellar reputation that has followed him for more than 35 years.
+While his path to family and domestic relations law was a bit circuitous after practicing with one of Norfolk’s oldest and most prestigious firms in the early 1980s, Reeves found himself representing more divorce clients and earning a solid, stellar reputation that has followed him for nearly four decades.

 Many may not consider what Reeves does in his off-time as relaxation, but it nourishes his hunger to learn; he writes fiction, researches all eras of history including World War II Europe when his surgeon father heroically saved lives on Omaha Beach on D-Day, and he enjoys visiting with his two adult sons.

 For a closer look at Reeves’ career, read a profile story written about him in Virginia Super Lawyers magazine.